dexie-bot/viem/site/pages/docs/ens/actions/getEnsText.md

 ---
-description: Gets a text record for specified ENS name.
+description: Gets a text record for the specified ENS name.
 ---

 # getEnsText